Typically trainees should aim to take part in two mini-PATs per year, one in each training post.

 If a nominated assessor does not have an account then the email they receive contains a link that will take them to the form (after they have confirmed their email address).

-If a nominated assessor already has an account with us, they do not need the email to complete the form, they just need to log into their account and the form will be on their dashboard.
+If a nominated assessor already has an account with us, they do not need the email to complete the form, they just need to log into their account on Portfolio Online and the form will be on the dashboard of their account.

-If a nominated assessor is expecting to see a form on their dashboard, then it is likely that they were nominated using a different email address to the one they were registered with.
-If the assessor contacts us, then we can merge the accounts.
-This only takes a few seconds and in most cases resolves the problem instantly.
+If a nominated assessor is expecting to see a form on their dashboard and it's not there, it is likely that they were nominated using a different email address to the one they were registered with.
+If the assessor contacts us, we can merge accounts belonging to the same person together This only takes a few seconds and in most cases resolves the problem instantly.

 Reminder emails can be sent to assessors by clicking on the 'Send Reminders' button.
 This will only send an email to those assessors that have not yet submitted a response form.
 In some cases, an assessor may think they have completed the form but may have missed a required field.
 Those assessors will receive a reminder that states the form has been partially completed but has not yet been submitted.